Economics is a dynamic and highly relevant social science, helping pupils to make sense of the ever-changing world around them.

 - IB ECONOMICS

-Entry requirements: Grade B in IGCSE Mathematics and English or equivalent.
+Entry requirements: Grade 6 in GCSE English & Maths or equivalent.

 - Intro to Economics